edsamodra/edsamodra/README.md

 I'm a passionate mid-level web application dev with 2+ YoE.
 Welcome to my GitHub profile!
 - 🏄‍♂️ I'm currently learning Front End Web Development using **Vue3**
-- 💪🏽 In the last year, I learned Golang as Back End and Linux
+- 💪🏽 In the last year, I learned DevOps tools (e.g. Docker)
 - ✨ ❝Curiosity is the energy to explore things and the desire to learn❞
 - 💬 Ask me about Web Application Development